jackyzha0/jackyzha0.github.io/content/thoughts/interviews-and-data-recording.md

 	-   e.g. for think-aloud, it might be good to record action vs spoken comments

 ## Questionnaire
 Survey vs Questionnaire: the questionnaire is a *part* of the survey.
-The questionnaire is just the concrete thigns you're asking.
+The questionnaire is just the concrete things you're asking.

 Pros
 -   cheap